Sherlock-Photography/QuantumMirror/README.md

 I am not affiliated with OpenAI or Sony, this is not an official app.

-Currently, **using this app will get your DALL-E 2 account automatically banned**, because OpenAI consider it to be a "web scraping tool" in violation of their Terms and Conditions.
-So check back here after DALL-E 2 has released their public API for a version that complies with their new terms.

 ![Screenshot of upload in progress](screenshot.jpg)

 ## Installation ##